rothlab/tileseqMave/README.md

 ```

-Notably, `joinCounts.R` also has the ``--srOverride`` flag, which allows for limited functionality on single replicate datasets.
+Notably, `joinCounts` also has the ``--srOverride`` flag, which allows for limited functionality on single replicate datasets.
 The `-w`, `-i`, `-o`, `-p`, and `-l` options allow you to specify the locations of the input, output, parameter sheet and log files, in case you are not using the default directory structure or naming schemes for your project.

 The `-c` parameter allows you to specify the number of available CPU cores on your hardware that you are willing to use.
 This can help speed up the variant translation process, however it also multiplies the consumption of RAM, as each parallel segment will be run using separate process forks.
 For example, a process that takes 3 hours and 500MB of RAM on a single CPU, would take ~30min and 3GB of RAM when using 6 CPUs.
 We therefore recommend that you choose this trade-off carefully.

 The `--covOverride` provides backwards compatibility with data generated prior to tileseqMut version 0.7.
 Those earlier versions did not record position-specific sequencing coverage information int the tileseq_mutcount output.
 Using this flag ignores these records and instead assumes even coverage across each tile.

-After completion, `joinCounts.R` will have added three new files to the `mut_count` directory: `sample_depths.csv`, `all_counts.csv` and `marginal_counts.csv`.
+After completion, `joinCounts` will have added three new files to the `mut_count` directory: `sample_depths.csv`, `all_counts.csv` and `marginal_counts.csv`.

  * The `sample_depths.csv` file contains a table listing the total read depth for each sequencing sample, as well as other summarizing information regarding the samples from the parameter sheet.
  * The `positionalDepths.csv` file contains a table listing the position-specific *effective* depth at each nucleotide position in each sample.
 The effective depth indicates how many of the basecalls in that position were confidently decidable and thus useful for estimating variant frequency.